Multi-fidelity Gaussian Process Bandit Optimisation: A Review of

 Sequential optimisation methods adopting UCB principles maintain a high probability upper bound $\ucbt:\Xcal\rightarrow\RR$ for $\func(x)$ for all $x\in\Xcal$~\citep{auer03ucb}.
 At time $t$ we query at the maximiser of this upper bound $\xt = \argmax_{x\in\Xcal}\ucbt(x)$.
 Our work builds on \gpucb~\citep{srinivas10gpbandits}, where $\ucbt$ takes the form $\ucbt(x) = \mu_{t-1}(x) + \betath \sigma_{t-1}(x)$.
-Here $\mu_{t-1}, \sigma_{t-1}$ are the posterior mean and standard deviation of the GP conditioned on the previous $t-1$ queries $\{(x_i,y_i)\}_{i=1}^{t-1}$.
-The key intuition here is that the mean $\mu_{t-1}$ encourages an exploitative strategy -- in that we want to query where we know the function is high -- and the confidence band $\betath\sigma_{t-1}$ encourages an explorative strategy -- in that we want to query at regions we are uncertain about $\func$ lest we miss out on high valued regions.
-We have presented \gpucbs in Algorithm~\ref{alg:gpucb} and illustrated it in Figure~\ref{fig:gpucb}. \insertAlgorithmGPBALGO \insertGPUCBHorFigure
+Here $\mu_{t-1}, \sigma_{t-1}$ are the posterior mean and standard deviation of the GP conditioned on the previous $t-1$ queries $\{(x_i,y_i)\}_{i=1}^{t-1}$ and $\betat>0$.
+The key intuition here is that the mean $\mu_{t-1}$ encourages an exploitative strategy -- in that we want to query where we know the function is high -- and the standard deviation $\sigma_{t-1}$ encourages an explorative strategy -- in that we want to query at regions we are uncertain about $\func$ lest we miss out on high valued regions. $\betat$ will control the trade-off between exploration and exploitation.
+We have presented \gpucbs in Algorithm~\ref{alg:gpucb} and illustrated it in Figure~\ref{fig:gpucb}. \insertAlgorithmGPBALGO